haya-aldossary/Machain-Learning/Report.md

 Post-tuning results of them as following:

-Algorithm:   Logistic Regression     Percision:     0.382       Recall:  0.415
+Algorithm:   Logistic Regression     Percision:     0.39       Recall:  0.42   Accuracy: 0.83

-Algorithm:   Support Vector Classifier     Percision:    0.518        Recall:  0.219
+Algorithm:   Support Vector Classifier     Percision:    0.51        Recall:  0.22    Accuracy: 0.87

-Algorithm:   Random Forest Classifier     Percision:       0.321     Recall:   0.158
+Algorithm:   Random Forest Classifier     Percision:       0.33     Recall:   0.16      Accuracy: 0.86

 Parameters tuning refers to the adjustment of the algorithm when training, in order to improve the fit on the test set.
 Parameter can influence the outcome of the learning process, the more tuned the parameters, the more biased the algorithm will be to the training data & test harness.
 The strategy can be effective but it can also lead to more fragile models & overfit the test harness but don't perform well in practice